Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 ![AWS Portal](.././images/amazonWebServiceAccounts/Welcome_Email.png#thumbnail)

 ## STEP 1: Create an AWS role for Cloudneeti Manually or using automated script
+AWS **Administrator** role is required for granting Cloudneeti application access rights to AWS account(s).
+The administrator must have enough permissions to create a role as a trusted entity with the [SecurityAudit access policy.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_security-auditor)

 The following steps are executed by AWS **Administrator** role.
 AWS role for Cloudneeti can be created manually or using an automation script.

 ### 1.1 Manual